Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-ember/gt_flexberry-ember-case-05.en.md

 ---
-title: Option 5 - "Paid Parking"
+title: Option 5 - `Платные парковки`
 keywords: Tasks
 sidebar: guide-tasks_sidebar
 toc: true
 permalink: en/gt_flexberry-ember-case-05.html
 lang: en
 autotranslated: true
-hash: c7e18489efe19faea969e615016b83a0ac351129cb51596bdf454f7559a3f0d6
+hash: bb2194f11ed409bd5d2ed5d95b2478cdbdccdfde5b16342113467506dc095d12
 summary: the Variant end-to-end specifications for the design and development using the framework Flexberry Ember
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: the app "Paid Parking" (is for accounting automation of parked cars).
+In the framework of the practical part of the course you will have developed end-to-end example: application `Платные парковки` (IP for automation of accounting of parked cars).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.